EEE Cooks Home

 The parchment wrapped dough cylinder is fit inside the paper towel tube and refrigerated for 2 hours.

-We preheat the oven to 350° F. We also remove the dough from the fridge, take it out of the paper towel tube, and unwrap it from the parchment.
+We preheat the oven to 350°.
+We also remove the dough from the fridge, take it out of the paper towel tube, and unwrap it from the parchment.
 On a cutting board, we cut slices of the dough—about ¼ inches thick.
 We put the rounds on two parchment lined cookie sheets.
 When all the dough is cut, we have approximately 4½ dozen cookies of varying thickness!

 Using a pastry brush, we brush the tops of each cookie with water and sprinkle on the different color sparkling sugars.